Close

 The Apple Watch isn’t connected to a 24/7 monitoring center, unlike medical alert systems.
 Instead, the watch contacts the nearest 911 dispatcher when you trigger fall detection or press the SOS Emergency button.

 If you’d like your Apple Watch to function like a monitored medical alert system, consider the Care Smart app from Verizon.
-During an emergency, your watch connects to the Care Smart monitoring center instead of dialing 911 automatically.
+During an emergency, your Apple Watch connects to the Care Smart monitoring center instead of dialing 911 automatically.
 The monitoring center staff member will call emergency services, a designated caregiver, or both, depending on the situation.
 They’ll also stay on the line with you until help has arrived.

 The watch does require an iPhone for setup.
 Apple offers an option called Family Setup to allow people who don’t have an iPhone to use an Apple Watch, but someone in the family still needs an iPhone to set up the watch and manage its features.